 The Art of Beer and Food Pairing

-With all this hot weather, Nanaimoites are cooking outdoors whenever they can.
-With a little imagination and tin foil, pretty good meals can be turned out on the barbeque.
+It stands to reason.
+With a little imagination and tin foil, excellent and unusual meals can be turned out on the barbecue.

-Surprise, surprise, hot weather can make us a tad thirsty too.
-Not so much for wine but for that carbonated stuff that’s a little lower in alcohol, but is a true thirst quencher.
+Hot weather can make us a tad thirsty too.
+Not so much for wine but for craft beers that are lower in alcoholthan the wines, and truly wet the throat.

 Enter the art of beer and food pairings.

-Just as with wines, certain beers can either compliment or over-power some foods.
+As with wines, certain beers can either compliment or over-power certain foods.

-An over-all crowd pleaser that works with a wide range of dishes is pale ale.
+A crowd pleaser that works with a wide range of dishes is pale ale.
 Not too heavy, not too malty, not too bitter, it’s a good smooth beer that works with most foods.
-Bring it with you to the potluck.
+One of the best pale ales of late is the Yellow Dog “Chase My Tail” Pale Ale.
+It’s super balanced with piney hops, rich cereal flavours and a nice essence of candied citrus peel.
+Bring this winner with you to the potluck.
+It pairs with everything!

 A couple of beer styles should be avoided when cooking on the BBQ.
-Strong ales and barley wine, for instance, will overwhelm most foods.
+Strong ales and barley wine will overwhelm most foods.
 These beers go well with bold cheese, game and some deserts, but are difficult to pair with most foods, especially off the grill.